TomMenga/leetcode-solutions/README.md

 # LeetCode Solutions

-It's not the first and probably won't be the last repository of solutions to LeetCode problems.
+Not the first and probably not the last repository of solutions to LeetCode problems.
 At the moment, it is though as a personal use repo to train for tech-interview questions.

 The chosen language is **Javascript** and will probably be used for the majority of the solutions.
-I'd rather use typescript, however some suggested to get used to Js for the interview.
+I'd rather use typescript but not every company allows it for the interview :(

 Feel free to **consult** or **contribute**.